Photography

 Affinity Photo

 This was the big one for me.
-As I am so used to Photoshop, I wanted something similar with the power to carry out advanced layer-based editing.
-After trialling Affinity Photo a second time, I found that despite some UI differences and a few tools being named differently, I can accomplish what I need without relearning everything from scratch – the interface feels familiar enough.
+Having used Photoshop for so long, I was reluctant to switch to any other application.
+Any replacement needed to offer a comparable interface and robust capabilities for advanced, layer-based editing.
+Then I discovered Affinity Photo!
+After trialling it, I found that despite some user interface differences and a few tools being named differently, I can accomplish what I need without relearning everything from scratch – the interface feels familiar enough.
 While I can’t directly compare its tool quality to Photoshop, Affinity appears to offer everything I need.
 The only filter I regularly use in Photoshop that’s missing is Smart Sharpen – but Unsharp Mask performs well enough for my needs, and I have other software that can sharpen photos.
-I actually found a few features I like better than Photoshop!
+And I actually found a few features I like better than Photoshop!

 Affinity has a ‘Develop’ persona equivalent to Camera RAW in Photoshop: